3 Simple Rules for Winning Traders On Betfair Or Matchbook

 But in the betting exchange markets things are a little different.

 However, the truth of the matter —in both markets— is that every time you enter the market you are implicitly rendering an opinion on the future movement of price.
-The difference between those Betfair Traders who do so implicitly versus those who put forth an explicit reason for their trade is that the former may have no clue of what they are doing while the later at least try to figure out the story behind the trade even if they’re only using a weight of money indicator on Betfair which used to work so well.
+The difference between those traders who do so implicitly versus those who put forth an explicit reason for their trade is that the former may have no clue of what they are doing while the later at least try to figure out the story behind the trade even if they’re only using a weight of money indicator on Betfair which used to work so well.

 In the betting exchange market you get paid not for what is happening now, but for what will happen in the future and if you cannot figure out what is likely to drive price towards your target you are just a lemming in the market.